RaphaelTetreault/gfz-cli/docs/usage-guide.md

 gfz-cli.exe lz-compress in/stage/st01.tpl
 ```

-Compress all `.gma` files in folder and subfolders.
+Compress all files in folder and subfolders.

 ```shell
 # Compress all files ending in .gma inside the "in/" directory and its subdirectories